 Here is an overview of some of the major last-mile carrier providers that ecommerce brands and consumers rely on to get packages to destinations quickly and safely, though there are many smaller local or regional carriers that do the same.

 FedEx is a multinational corporation that has offered delivery services since 1971.
 The company specializes in delivering time-sensitive packages and is committed to providing customers with the best door-to-door delivery experience.

-In the beginning of 2020, FedEx announced that it taking steps to increase efficiency and lower the costs of last-mile residential deliveries as ecommerce sales continue to grow.
+At the beginning of 2020, FedEx announced that it was taking steps to increase efficiency and lower the costs of last-mile residential deliveries as ecommerce sales continue to grow.